renatols-jf/spboot-chassi/README.md

 information, as is: `logger.info(message, param1, param2).log()`.
 A few observations
 are in order:

+- As stated in [Request](#request), every request will be automatically logged as soon as it starts and as soon as it finishes.
+Calls made via ApiCall will also have its details logged.

 - There are a few fields that are always logged automatically:
   - transactionId: [see above](#transactionid)
   - correlationId: [see above](#correlationid)